 A small number of high profile sports with significant participation bases and integrated competition structures now have robust commercially-oriented business models, while community-based sport and recreation organisations are increasingly reliant on public investment for their survival.
 Public investment in sport and recreation organisations should factor in the capacity of these organisations to source commercial revenue.

-- Diversity in Leadership
+- Diversity in Leadership and Management

 Initiatives are needed to expedite diversity in Western Australia’s sport and